frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 }
 ```
 ### NEW: StakingRewardsProvider - Economic Model trait
-This one is most likely to change, however there are certain functions that will definitely be needed.
+This one is not yet determined, however there are certain functions that will definitely be needed.
-The struct and method for claiming rewards is probably going to change, but the rewards system will still need to know the `reward_pool_size` and the `staking_reward_total` for a given staker.
+The struct and method for claiming rewards is probably going to change.
+The rewards system will still need to know the `reward_pool_size`.
+The `staking_reward_total` for a given staker may not be calculable depending on the complexity of the economic rewards model.
+It's possible that it would be calculated via some app with access to the staker's wallet, and submitted as a proof
+with a payload.
+In that case the `validate_staking_reward_claim` is more likely to be part of the trait.

 ```rust
 use std::hash::Hash;